Brendan Bracken: Early life

-Brendan Rendall Bracken was born in Templemore, County Tipperary, Ireland, the second son and third of the four children of Joseph Kevin Bracken (1852–1904), builder and monumental mason, and his second wife, Hannah Agnes Ryan (1872–1928).
+Brendan Rendall Bracken was born in Templemore, County Tipperary, Ireland, the second son and third of the four children of Joseph Kevin Bracken (1852–1904), builder, monumental mason and founding member of the GAA, and his second wife, Hannah Agnes Ryan (1872–1928).
 His father had belonged to the Irish Republican Brotherhood (IRB).

 Widowed in 1904, Hannah Bracken had moved her family (including two stepdaughters) by 1908 to Dublin, where Brendan attended St Patrick's National School, Drumcondra, until 1910, when he was transferred to the O'Connell School, run by the Irish Christian Brothers.
 Distressed by his misbehaviour, his mother sent him in 1915 to Mungret College, a Jesuit boarding school in County Limerick, but he quickly bolted and ran up hotel bills.
 She then sent him to Australia to live with a cousin who was a priest in Echuca, Victoria.
 The young man led a nomadic existence in Australia, moving often but reading avidly, as an auto-didact.

 In 1919, Bracken returned briefly to Ireland, finding his mother settled in County Meath.
 He distanced himself from Ireland as well as his siblings, who were in revolt over their father's inheritance.
 He moved instead to settle in Liverpool.

 In 1920, he appeared at Sedbergh School, claiming to be a 15-year-old and an Australian, to have been orphaned in a bush fire and to have a family connection to Montagu Rendell, the headmaster of Winchester College.
 Without fully believing the story, Sedbergh's headmaster, impressed by the young Bracken's depth of knowledge and eagerness to progress, accepted him.
 By the end of one term, his Irish republican heritage and his five formative years in Australia had blended with the elements and trappings of a British public school man.

 He might have had good reason to hide his Irish heritage, as the Irish War of Independence (1919–1921) had aroused hostility toward Irish people living in Great Britain.
 For whatever reason, that denial became a regular feature of his life.
 Another example occurred in 1926, when he met Major-General Emmet Dalton, a former senior commander in the new Irish Army, in London.

 The former British Army officer, turned IRA confidant, who was one of General Michael Collins's right-hand men, recalled meeting Bracken at national school in Dublin.
 Bracken denied that, but Dalton insisted that he remembered the smell of Bracken's corduroy trousers.
 A third example occurred during the Second World War, when Bracken told people that his brother had been killed in action at Narvik, but his brother was alive and well in Ireland and was importuning Brendan for money.